farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-4-Practice-and-Feedback.md

 # Practice & Feedback

 Repeatedly explaining some idea without perceived progress is frustrating for both the teacher and student.
-Ideas feel compelling and actionable, but remember, knowledge is both factual and procedural.

-Thus, feedback and practice are two halve of one process.
+Ideas feel compelling and actionable, but remember, knowledge is both declarative and procedural.
+Thus, feedback and practice are two halves of one process.
 Feedback is not effective without an opportunity to practice.

 > Keypoint: Feedback is not effective without an opportunity to practice

 Not all feedback and practice are equal.
 Too much feedback can overload a student.

-Rather, effective feedback and practice
+Effective feedback and practice

   - Is centered around an explicit set of goals for the student